Zerezende/Hello-World/README.md

 I'm a Brazilian student

-I want to be a developer
+I want to be a developer.